How to run speech to text application in React by using Google Cloud.

 );

-Notes: if you have special types of input audio in your programs you can check the supported encodings available at the official google documentation here.
+Notes: if you have special types of input audio in your programs you can check the supported encodings available at the official Google documentation here.

 Congratulations!
 You have learned how to create your React Application that uses speech to text by using Google Cloud Platform.